What You Need to Know About ISO 45001

 Clause 5.4: Consultation and participation of workers

-A culture of open communication shall be created by top management and supported by middle and lower management.
-A combination of leadership training, new processes and tools, as well as the removal of barriers to participation will help people in the organization achieve an open and secure safety culture.
+A culture of open communication should be created by top management and supported by middle and lower management.
+A combination of leadership training, new processes and tools, as well as the removal of barriers to participation will help people in the organisation achieve an open and secure safety culture

 This creates an environment where workers can express their views freely, and their input is appreciated.
 Timely and easily accessible clear information about the OH&S management system must be guaranteed.